AED Placement for Gyms and Sports

 - Given their background, training, and proximity to athletes who are at higher risk, athletic trainers are important people to respond to cardiac arrest.
 Check out Avive’s AED guide for athletic trainers.

-The right AED placement combined with the right level of training saves lives.
-Check out some of our favorite AED save stories in fitness facilities.
+The right AED placement combined with the right level of training is what will save lives.
+Check out some of our favorite AED save stories in fitness facilities by clicking below.